blindpandas/bookworm/docs/bookworm.md

 3. After the installation has finished successfully , you can launch Bookworm from the *Desktop* or from the program list found in the Start Menu

+## Usage

 ### Opening A Book

 You can open a book by selecting the "Open..." menu item from the "File" Menu.
 Alternatively you can use the Ctrl+O shortcut.
-Either way, the familiar "open file" dialog will be shown.
+Either way, the familiar "open file" dialog is shown.
 Browse to your e-book, and click open to load it.

 ### The Reader Window